chinamike65/hugo-tuolesi/content/book3/book3en.md

 People with great amounts of anger usually go to hell.

-For example, if you are angry with a Buddha or Bodhisattva, if you are angry with a Bodhisattva who has come to earth, the blessings accumulated over a hundred kalpas will be eliminated in an instant, and you will go to hell in the next life, and you will stay in hell for a hundred kalpas.
-If the opponent is a bodhisattva of the eight bhumi or more, the blessings of a thousand kalpas will be eliminated at once, and you will spend a thousand kalpas in hell; if you are angry with ordinary bodhisattvas, the blessings of one kalpa will be eliminated, and you will stay in hell.
+For example, if you are angry with a Buddha or Bodhisattva who has come to earth, the blessings accumulated over a hundred kalpas will be eliminated in an instant, and you will go to hell in the next life, and you will stay in hell for a hundred kalpas.
+If the opponent is a bodhisattva of the eighth bhumi or more, the blessings of a thousand kalpas will be eliminated at once, and you will spend a thousand kalpas in hell; if you are angry with ordinary bodhisattvas, the blessings of one kalpa will be eliminated, and you will stay in hell.

 Therefore, we must never be angry with Buddhas and Bodhisattvas, because we do not know who is a Bodhisattvas or not, so it is easy to create such bad karma.